AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 **A. Start by creating a chart that segments your Ad Cost by Campaigns:**

 1. Create a Metric that sums your spend over time
-1. Go to Data -&gt; Metrics
+1. Go to Data > Metrics
 1. Select "Add New Metric" and select the "Adwords..." table that is recording your AdWords cost data.
 1. In the metric editor, give your metric a name (e.g., AdWord Cost)
 1. Using the dropdowns, perform " a '**Sum**' on the '**adCost**' column in the Adwords... table (Change) ordered by the '**date**' column.